-In 2003, the Regulation (EC) No 2065/2003 of the European Parliament and the Council on smoke flavourings entered into force and stipulated that in order to protect human health, smoke flavourings should undergo an individual safety assessment before being placed on the market or used in or on foods.
-This legislation requests the European Food Safety Authority (EFSA) to carry out the safety assessment for these products.
-In order to perform the safety assessment smoke flavouring producers had to submit technical dossiers to EFSA containing information on the manufacturing process, the chemical composition and the toxicological properties of each defined primary smoke flavouring product .
+In 2003, Regulation (EC) No 2065/2003 of the European Parliament and the Council on smoke flavorings came into force.
+In order to protect human health, it required that each smoke flavoring undergo an individual safety assessment before being offered in the market or used with foods, commissioning the European Food Safety Authority (EFSA) as the assessment body.
+Smoke flavoring manufacturers were required to submit technical dossiers to EFSA detailing the manufacturing process, the product chemical composition, and the toxicological properties of each defined primary smoke flavoring product .

-Until the deadline in June 2005 for submission of dossiers by industry, 16 applications were received by EFSA of which two were found not to be valid and three applications were withdrawn.
+By the June 2005, 16 applications were submitted.
+Of which two were found not to be valid and three applications were withdrawn.

-Individual data and details for each smoke flavouring primary product were provided by the applicants and are reported in the respective scientific opinions of the Scientific Panel on Food Contact Materials, Flavourings, Enzymes and Processing Aids (CEF) which are available from the EFSA website.
+Details for each smoke flavouring primary product provided by the applicants are reported along with opinions of the Scientific Panel on Food Contact Materials, Flavourings, Enzymes and Processing Aids (CEF) which are available from the EFSA website.